hritikaphule/Real-time-sales-analysis/README.md

 - **Extended Data Sources:** Integrating additional data sources beyond sales data, such as customer feedback or external market trends, to provide a more comprehensive analysis.

-- **Scalability:** Ensuring the application is scalable to accommodate the growth of Mya Gon Yaung or similar businesses.
+- **Scalability:** Ensuring the application is scalable to accommodate the growth of The shop or similar businesses.